dbrennand/home-ops/docs/ansible/awx.md

     ssh daniel@k3s01.net.dbren.uk
     ```

-2. Deploy the AWX Operator:

-    ```bash
-    cd awx-on-k3s && kubectl apply -k operator
-    ```

-3. Configure the ingress in `base/awx.yml` to use the `ClusterIssuer` for Cloudflare:
+2. Configure the ingress in `awx-on-k3s/base/awx.yaml` to use the `ClusterIssuer` for Cloudflare:

     ```yaml
     ---